 Step 2: Choosing an old shirt to make into a tank top

-Turn back to front a shirt that you wouldn’t fret destroying.
+Turn back to front a shirt that you wouldn’t fret about destroying.
 Except if you need a tight tank top, the shirt doesn’t have to fit well.
 If the shirt is new, it should be washed and dried first.
 Later the main wash, the fabric shrinks, and you need the shirt to be a suitable size before dealing with it.

 Step 3: Removing wrinkles by ironing the t-shirts

-Step 4: Aligning both t-shirts
+Step 4: Aligning both T-shirts

 Adjust the shoulders of the tank top with the shoulders of the shirt.
 Place the shirt level on a table, then, at that point, cover it with the tank top.
 Guarantee that the tank top’s shoulders are lined up with the t-shirt’s shoulders.
-Make certain the fronts of the two shirts are pointing upwards also.
+Make sure the fronts of the two shirts are pointing upwards also.

 Also Read: How to Make Adhesive Bras Sticky Again